 Attempts to end sectarianism and violence in Northern Ireland date back to the first weeks of the Troubles.
 Many groups and individuals worked to negotiate truces or ceasefires, broker peace deals or moderate radical views.
-While some peace activists enjoyed short-lived or locally based successes, ending paramilitary violence and securing peace in Northern Ireland was an almost impossible proposition.
-Most peace movements found the political divisions too wide and sectarian hatred too intense.
-As the Troubles progressed, these divisions were compounded and intensified by the cycle of violence.
-Any step towards peace would require political recognition of the enemy, followed by negotiation and compromise – not to mention a degree of mutual forgiveness.
-With every death, these objectives became harder to achieve.
-This page discusses some prominent Northern Ireland peace movements, how they formed and the strategies they used to bring peace to the Six Counties.
+While some had short-lived or local successes, peace movements struggled to bridge political divisions and ease sectarian hatred.
+This was compounded by the cycle of violence: with every death, peaceful objectives became harder to achieve.

 The Peace People